+In addition to the academic importance of workshops, participation in a workshop series, which can include scheduled meetings as well as dinners and other social gatherings, serves well to combat intellectual isolation.
+The workshop setting provides an informal forum for students to develop close and supportive ties with their fellow students as well as faculty mentors and even guest faculty.
+More advanced graduate students often become mentors and role models to other students as they experience together the different stages of their transition from consumers to creators of knowledge.
 The workshops represent dozens of vibrant micro-communities of scholars where the participants engage in lively conversation and receive valuable insight and encouragement.
-The workshop setting provides an informal forum for students to develop close and supportive ties with their fellow students and faculty mentors, not to mention guest faculty.
-More advanced graduate students often become mentors and role models to other students as they experience together the different stages of their transition from consumers to creators of knowledge.

 The basic workshop structure can be defined by regularly scheduled seminar-style meetings where a student, faculty, or guest speaker presents his or her work-in-progress.
-Workshop groups can also facilitate activities such as social gatherings, exhibition visits, concert or film screenings, and hands-on learning of field-work techniques.
+Workshop groups can also facilitate activities such as exhibition visits, concert or film screenings, and hands-on learning of field-work techniques.
 They can also work collaboratively on relevant events and conferences with UChicago centers and institutes as well as colleagues at other universities.
-Since the founding of the workshop program, interdisciplinarity has often been a key feature of UChicago workshops.
+While their structure and emphasis may vary, successful workshop programs always allow graduate students to engage with faculty and fellow students in discussion of their evolving research interests.
+Not all workshops are interdisciplinary in their organization, but since the founding of the Workshop Program, interdisciplinarity has been a key feature of UChicago workshops.

-Although the Workshop Program was designed originally to support advanced graduate students, workshops anticipating active participation of master’s degree students may wish to consider applying for supplemental money (on top of their base workshop budget) to support efforts dedicated to providing opportunities specifically for master’s degree students.
+Although the Workshop Program was designed originally to support advanced graduate students, workshops anticipating active participation of master’s degree students may wish to consider applying for supplemental money (on top of their base workshop budget of the types described above) to support efforts dedicated to providing opportunities specifically for master’s degree students.

 Contact Fernando Riascos in the Office of the Provost